 \subsection{An end-to-end result}

-In this subsection, we provide an end-to-end result where both the representation function and the downstream linear head are learned from the empirical dataset.
-Given an empirical unlabeled pre-training dataset that contains $\npre$ positive pairs $\{(x_1, x_1^+), (x_2, x_2^+), \cdots, (x_\npre, x_\npre^+)\}$, we define the empirical contrastive loss:
+In this section, we also provide an end-to-end result where both the representation function and the downstream linear head are learned from the empirical dataset, and the analysis requires additional considering the complexity of the family class.